 It is essential that departments obtain a Retention Schedule from the Local Records Commission in accordance with the Illinois Local Records Act.
 50 IL205/4, defining how long agency information must be kept.

-Before disposing or destroying Cook County records, each Cook County department must follow the following process:
+Before disposing or destroying Cook County records, each Cook County department must adhere to the following process:

-- Departments must complete an inventory worksheet and submit the worksheet to the Cook County Records Manager and the Illinois Secretary of State's Office.
+- Departments must provide an inventory of department records to the Cook County Records Manager and the Illinois Secretary of State's Office.

-- The Secretary of State reviews the inventory and creates an Application for Authority to Dispose of Local Records.
+- The Illinois Local Records Commission reviews the inventory creating an Application for Authority to Dispose of Local Records.

-- After the application has been reviewed and approved it will provide the department’s records retention schedule.
+- After approval the state will provide the department’s records retention schedule.

-- Each year, departments must follow that schedule and submit Records Disposal Certificates to the Secretary of State.
+- Each year, departments must follow that schedule to submit a Certificate of Disposal to the Cook County Records Manager.